 The Challenge for Professional Advisors

 With a degree in psychology and twelve years of experience writing as a contributor for the weekend Financial Times on tax and trusts, I researched B2B marketing and the art of effective communication.
+I wanted to create a methodology for winning good-quality business that worked.

 Many years later I put my research and leadership thinking into practice and formed Caroline’s Club.
 Although I have careered up many blind alleys and followed numerous false leads, I now have a methodology for which I have won my third Great Companies Entrepreneur of the Year Award for 2025.